 26 Kingly Street, W1B 5QD

 Tacos are one of the world's most excellent drunk foods.
 There's not a more heartening sight than the hypnotic turn of an el pastor when you're half-cut and in dire need of something to line your stomach before you turn in for the night.
 Cocteleria works on that very basic principle.
-Located downstairs from Soho's Breddos Tacos branch, margaritas and mezcals galore can be found at this unsung hero of the London drinking scene.
+Located downstairs from the Soho branch of Breddos Tacos, margaritas and mezcal galore can be found at this unsung hero of the London drinking scene.
 Come for a zesty Paloma and the best damn Micheladas in the city, stay for the baja fish tacos.

 12. Swift Bar